You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 Judges will be looking for a rigorous approach to data capture and analysis of incidents, as well as, crucially, application of that data to make changes and inform other measures and interventions that actively reduce risk and improve safety.

-The Dr Will Murray Award for Analysis and Action is sponsored by eDriving.
+Click here to enter the Dr Will Murray Award for Analysis and Action.

-For the fleet operator and fleet supplier that has developed a pioneering approach to fleet safety in over the last couple of years, with the greatest success.
+For fleet operators and suppliers that have developed a pioneering approach to fleet safety over the last couple of years, with the greatest success.

 For the partnership of a fleet service provider or operator with another organisation that has delivered the most outstanding results to improve fleet safety.